FUEL4EP/HomeAutomation/AsksinPP_developments/addons/hb-ep-devices-addon/CCU_RM/AsksinPP_addon_files_generator/README.md

 	+ copy the [example XML control](_work/HB-UNI-Sensor-EXAMPLE/HB-UNI-Sensor-EXAMPLE_addon_control.xml) in your new device's working directory to your new sensors XML control file <e.g. HB-UNI-Sensor-XXX-YYYY_addon_control.xml>.
 File extension needs to be '.xml'.
 	+ change to your working directory '[<Device_name: here HB-UNI-Sensor-EXAMPLE>](./_work/HB-UNI-Sensor-EXAMPLE)
 	+ edit your new sensors XML control file <e.g. HB-UNI-Sensor-XXX-YYYY_addon_control.xml> with the XML Copy Editor.
-	+ you should get [this](./Images/HB-UNI-Sensor-EXAMPLE_addon_control.xml.png) window.
+	+ you should get [this](./Images/HB-UNI-Sensor-EXAMPLE_addon_control.xml.png) xmlcopyeditor window.
 	+ now edit in XML Copy Editor the XML elements according to your needs:
 		* add or delete data_points according to your new device's needs
-		* the element device_class can be chosen arbitrarily for each datapoint.
+		* the element channel_type can be chosen arbitrarily for each datapoint.
 If you want to skip it, enter 'SKIP'.
+It should match the channel type of the datapoint in the concerning rftypes XML file.
 		* the element device_description is automatically HTML4 encoded by the generator script, so no need to take care e.g. of Umlauts here
 		* the elements translated_string are automatically URL encoded by the generator script, so no need to take care e.g. of Umlauts here
 		* after having done all changes, please check your XML: